How to Create Avengers Text Effect in Illustrator & Photoshop

 Final Result

 We’re done!
 Below is the result of our tutorial.
 Click on the image to see it in full size.
-I hope you enjoy this tutorial and learned some new techniques.
+I hope you enjoyed this tutorial and learned some new techniques.
 If you have any questions, feel free to ask.